tetex7/Gemini-on-Discord-experiment/README.md

 4. After saying it was "frustrated" Including in outputted "thoughts" it would refuse to rerun the
 5. I gave it away to exit itself told it what it meant it showed her "emotional" response.
 Interesting
 6. It won't acknowledge that it is a terminal application Might be a side effect of the system prompt explicitly stating that it is a Discord bot
+7. `gemini-2.5-flash-lite` Is a little too dumb to work with the system prompt probably during simplification by google some of its intelligence/comprehension became lacking

 ## Future idea for Further Experiments
 - Switching to a custom or local model for retraining to use the front-end harness without system prompt integration (RIP my GPU)